 #4: Fuwanugi VRC Undressing Gimmick / Toron_

-Setup is three steps: drop the prefab onto the avatar, run AutoSetup from the Toron_ menu, and slot the outfit. ¥300 makes it among the cheapest Top 10 picks.
-Toron_ also released the multi-purpose modding tool "Essential" (¥200–¥500) the same month — outside the Top 10 but worth a callout — shipping two releases (one runtime gimmick and one editor extension) within January.
+Setup is three steps: drop the prefab onto the avatar, run AutoSetup from the Toron_ menu, and slot the outfit. ¥300 makes it the cheapest paid pick in the Top 10.
+Toron_ also released the multi-purpose modding tool "Essential" the same month — two January releases spanning one runtime gimmick and one editor extension.

 #5: Zerukana Board / zelLab